-Water quality data for Big Elk Lake was retrieved from the MPCA Electronic Data Access (EDA) website.
+Water quality data for Big Elk Lake was retrieved from the MPCA EDA website.
 Water clarity data (i.e. Secchi depth measurements) are available from 1978 through 2007.
 Total phosphorus and chlorophyll-a data are available from 1981 through 2007.
-Water clarity, total phosphorus, and chlorophyll-a data as well as other water quality data was collected in 2009 as part of Phase II of the TMDL.
+Water clarity, total phosphorus, and chlorophyll-a data as well as other water quality data were collected in 2009 as part of Phase II of the TMDL.
 Secchi depth measurements for Big Elk Lake have varied from a low of 0.28 meters in 1988 to a high of 0.80 meters in 1986 (Figure 3.7).
 From 2000 to 2007, summer average Secchi depth was relatively stable ranging from 0.44 to 0.63 meters.
 The 2009 summer average Secchi depth was 0.72 meters.
 All measured years for water clarity fall below the State standard of 1.0 meters for shallow lakes in the North Central Hardwood Forest ecoregion.
-The data reveals no significant improving or declining trend.
+The Secchi data reveals no significant improving or declining trend.

-Figure 3.7: Summer average Secchi depth readings for Big Elk Lake
+Figure 3.7.
+Summer average Secchi depth readings for Big Elk Lake.

-T:\2378 ERWSA\Big Elk Lake\Copy of EDA 71 0141 Elk Lake.xls\Graphs
+T:\2378\ERWSA\Big Elk Lake\Copy of EDA\71\0141\Elk Lake.xls\Graphs

-Average summer growing season total phosphorus concentrations have ranged from 108 $\mu$ g/L in 2006 to 313 $\mu$ g/L in 1986 (Figure 3.8).
-Total phosphorus concentrations in Big Elk Lake ranged from 181 to 313 $\mu$ g/L from 1980 to 2000.
-Monitoring data from the four sample years since 2000 showed average total phosphorus concentrations ranging from 108 - 219 $\mu$ g/L with the 2006, 2007, and 2009 sample years presenting the lowest averages on record.
-However, despite the lower total phosphorus concentrations observed in recent years, concentrations have exceeded the State standard of 60 $\mu$ g/L for shallow lakes of the North Central Hardwood Forests ecoregion in all monitoring years.
+Average summer growing season total phosphorus concentrations have ranged from 108 mg/L in 2006 to 313 mg/L in 1986 (Figure 3.8).
+Total phosphorus concentrations in Big Elk Lake ranged from 181 to 313 mg/L from 1980 to 2000.
+Phosphorus data shows a strong declining trend in recent years, the four sample years since 2000 showed average total phosphorus concentrations ranging from 108 to 219 mg/L with the 2006, 2007, and 2009 sample years presenting the lowest averages on record.
+However, despite the lower total phosphorus concentrations observed in recent years, concentrations have exceeded the State standard of 60 mg/L for shallow lakes of the North Central Hardwood Forests ecoregion in all monitoring years.

-Average summer growing season chlorophyll-a concentrations have ranged from a low of 49 $\mu$ g/L in 1993 to 94.5 $\mu$ g/L in 1998 (Figure 3.9).
-The 2009 average concentration was 62.8 $\mu$ g/L. There has been a moderate amount of observed variation in summer growing season average chlorophyll-a concentrations in Big Elk Lake.
+Average summer growing season chlorophyll-a concentrations have ranged from a low of 49 mg/L in 1993 to 94.5 mg/L in 1998 (Figure 3.9).
+The 2009 average concentration was 62.8 mg/L. There has been a moderate amount of observed variation in summer growing season average chlorophyll-a concentrations in Big Elk Lake.
 Chlorophyll-a concentrations have increased or decreased by more than 50 percent between monitoring years, with no clear trends across monitoring years.
-Average summer growing season chlorophyll-a concentrations in Big Elk Lake have exceeded the State standard of 20 $\mu$ g/L for shallow lakes of the North Central Hardwood Forests ecoregion during all monitoring years.
+Average summer growing season chlorophyll-a concentrations in Big Elk Lake have exceeded the State standard of 20 mg/L for shallow lakes of the North Central Hardwood Forests ecoregion during all monitoring years.

-Figure 3.8: Summer average total phosphorus concentrations for Big Elk Lake
+Figure 3.8.
+Summer average total phosphorus concentrations for Big Elk Lake.